How to make an iced Americano: your summer savior is here

 Final thoughts

-Making an Iced Americano may not be very difficult, but it does take a little trial and error to find the best ratios of water, coffee, and ice to suit your taste.
+Making an Iced Americano may not be very difficult, but it takes a little trial and error to find the best water, coffee, and ice ratios to suit your taste.

-Drinking Iced Americano rather than regular hot Americano is much more refreshing, especially on hot sunny days or perhaps after you’ve worked up a sweat gardening or exercising.
-It’s also a nice alternative to offer guests and, if you use decaffeinated beans, can also prove popular with children, especially teens.
+Drinking Iced Americano rather than regular hot Americano is much more refreshing, especially on hot sunny days or perhaps after gardening or exercising.
+It’s also a nice alternative to offer guests, and if you use decaffeinated beans, it can also prove popular with children, especially teens.

 Linda Clayton